Book 12

 A) Answer these questions:

-1. Where did Fred sometimes go after work?
+- Why did Fred sometimes go to the bar after work?

-4. Why was he very surprised when he went nearer?
+- Why was Fred surprised when he looked more closely?

 B) Which words in the story mean the opposite of: